filippovisconti/docs/_posts/netsec/2022-11-15-IPv6 Security.md

 Types of addresses:

 - Link local
   - fe80::/10 — typically /64
 - Global Unique Address
   - globally reachable
-    - the “normal” IPv6 address
+  - the "normal" IPv6 address
 - Unique Local Address
   - For local deployments
   - Can be NAT’ed to GUA

 Nodes assign themselves an IPv6 address, after receiving the prefix from the router through a Router Advertisement (RA), and use **DAD** (duplicate address detection, RFC3484, RFC4429).
-Simplified:
+Simplified: ▶
-▶ "Does anybody have this IPv6 address?"
-▶ (no answer)
-▶ Great, I take it
+"Does anybody have this IPv6 address?" ▶ (no answer) ▶ Great, I take it

 <aside>
 ❗ Easy Denial of Service (DoS) attack: Answer "Yes I have" to every DAD request